U.S. House panel to address criminal justice reform piece by piece

 In the Senate, conservative Mike Lee and long-serving Democrat Dick Durbin introduced a bill to reduce mandatory-minimum sentences.
 But so far such bills have stopped short of coming to the floor for a vote.

 Goodlatte is betting that his approach will be more fruitful.
-“The goal of the committee’s initiative is to produce strong, bipartisan legislation,” Goodlatte said.
+“The goal of the committee’s initiative is to produce strong, bipartisan legislation,” Goodlatte and the committee’s ranking member John Conyers said in a joint statement.

-Goodlatte and Democrat Representative John Conyers will announce their plan on Wednesday at 12:00 Eastern (6:00 GMT).